Operation Atlantic Resolve

-Operation Atlantic Resolve, though not a "named" operation, refers to military activities in response to Russian operations in Ukraine; mainly the War in Donbass.
-It was funded under the European Deterrence Initiative.
-In the wake of Russia's 2014 intervention in Ukraine, the U.S. and the U.K. took several immediate steps to enhance the deterrence posture along the eastern flank of the North Atlantic Treaty Organization (NATO), including augmenting the air, ground and naval presence in the region, and enhancing previously scheduled exercises.
+Operation Atlantic Resolve, refers to military activities in response to Russian operations in Ukraine, mainly the War in Donbas.
+It was funded under the European Deterrence Initiative until 2022, and partly by USAI since.
+In the wake of Russia's 2014 invasion of Ukraine, the US and the UK took several immediate steps to enhance the deterrence posture along the eastern flank of the North Atlantic Treaty Organization (NATO), including augmenting the air, ground and naval presence in the region, and enhancing previously scheduled exercises.

 The US described the activities as taking measures to enhance NATO military plans and defense capabilities and maintaining a persistent presence in Central Europe and Eastern Europe.
 Atlantic Resolve rotations are overseen by a regionally aligned headquarters there.

+As reported by USEUCOM in the first quarter of 2025, there were no mission objectives and endstate alterations to the Operation after U.S. administration change.

+Aims and funding

+Operation Atlantic Resolve is a multifaceted military operation by the USEUCOM and allies to enhance security and reassure NATO and Eastern European partners.
+Though OAR mission statement is classified, its aims include: